 An awareness of the expected field conditions can help produce successful campaigns.
-Although the conditions at all rover locations can not be known beforehand - especially for multipath conditions and obstructions - satellite availability and geometry, space weather, and atmospheric conditions can be assessed.
+Although the conditions at all rover locations can not be known beforehand-especially for multipath conditions and obstructions-satellite availability and geometry, space weather, and atmospheric conditions can be assessed.
 Therefore, the following background information is provided to educate the RT user as to the many elements that are involved with accurate positioning.

 All major GNSS hardware and software providers include a mission planning tool or module charting the sky plot and path of the satellites, the number of satellites and the different DOP across a time line (see Charts IV-1, 2 and 3).
 Additionally, elevation masks and obstructions can be added to give a realistic picture of the conditions at the base location.
 The user should expect that these would be the optimum conditions and those that the rover will experience will be less than ideal.
 For current satellite outages, the U.S. Coast Guard sends out a Notice Advisory to Navstar Users (NANU).
-Users can subscribe to this free mailing at: http://cgls.uscg.mil/mailman/listinfo/nanu .
-See Figure IV-1 for an example.
+Users can subscribe to this free mailing at: information which may affect our RT field work.